-If you look up for Indonesia on Google, you will come across to Borobudur.
+If you look up Indonesia on Google, you will come across Borobudur.
 The temple resides in the medium-sized province of the Special Region of Yogyakarta and never fails to attract visitors each year.
 Of course, there is more to it than its status as the largest Buddhist temple in the world.
 The temple was built in such a meticulous way that it is still able to show the temple's modest but majestic design.

 The Legacy of the Sailendra Dynasty

 The Buddhist temple was built during the era of the Sailendra Dynasty.
 This Buddhist dynasty reached its peak in Java in the 8th century (although the temple was built in the 9th century).
 Unfortunately, the temple's construction was stopped due to the shift of religious influence from Buddhism to Islam in the 14th century, and the temple became an abandoned construction for many years.

 The rumor of Borobudur's existence resurfaced during the British occupation, and the governor at that time appointed people to search for the precious temple.
 The entire complex of the temple, however, was only excavated in 1835 when Indonesia falls back to Dutch East Indies' palm.